CaliKane/ScriptObservatory/README.md

  - Add ability to archive content for hash values

 v0.3:
+ - Add typeahead to autocomplete search queries for common sites
+ - Create bookmarklet for jumping to results for current site
+ - Add pagination to results window
  - Make robobrowser's time of exit tied to when it POSTs the results, not onload()
  - Autoscan queried websites with no prior results
  - Add button to chrome extension to toggle reporting on and off